Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/00 Vanilla - Weapons/Weapon stats fix and rebalance patch/readme.txt

 ----------------------------------------------------------
 -Patches:

-All changes follows the same balancing ideas as the file for vanilla guns.
+All changes follow the same balancing ideas as the file for vanilla guns.
 The files have plenty of comments for further insights on changes.

 -Boomsticks and Sharpsticks
 This includes guns from BaS itself and explicit addons such as BaS Extra Weapons, Saiga drum kit, and BaS Plus Saiga Tactical.